Published on October 19, 2023 • Updated on March 24, 2026

 START YOUR FREE CASE REVIEW TODAY

-If you would like to receive news and blog updates on a regular basis, sign up to receive our email newsletter.
-Your email address will only be used to send you our newsletter and respond to inquiries.
+Want to keep up with legal news, safety tips, and new blog posts?
+Sign up for our email newsletter.
+Your email will only be used to send updates and respond to inquiries

-Past results afford no guarantee of future results and each case is different and is judged on its own merits.
+Past results afford no guarantee of future results, and each case is different and is judged on its own merits.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements